zumasys/docs/site/mv-connect/api/wbuildjson/README.md

 <PageHeader />

-## Note: This function has been depreciated and it is recommend you use WOBJ instead
+> Note: This function has been depreciated and it is recommend you use [WOBJ](../wobj/README.md) instead.

-The WBUILDJSON is a very simple jSON building subroutine.
+The `WBUILDJSON` is a very simple JSON building subroutine.
 It basically handles encoding of your values.
-This subroutine has been replaced by WOBJ.
+This subroutine has been replaced by [WOBJ](../wobj/README.md).

-### Command Syntax
+## WBUILDJSON Syntax

 ```
 CALL WBUILDJSON(JSON,FIELD,VALUE,ERRORS)